islandjoe/dna-web-app/README.md

 - [Day 6](documentation/tech-diary/Day-06.md)

-**Task:** Create a DNA self-service login page/view and subscription listing.
+**Task:** Create a self-service login page/view and subscription listing using ReactJS.

 **Functionality:**
 - The login page/view accepts an _user id_ (email) and _password_ and has a _submit button_.